 Portrait photo editing can be complicated, as you have to make sure that your subject looks the best without affecting the natural appeal of the photo.
 So you have to be careful when editing portrait photos.
 Hiring photo retouching services to edit portrait photos may not be always affordable.
-Therefore, we list some useful tips that can be helpful for you to edit your portrait photos without having to hire photo editing services.
+Therefore, we list some useful tips that can be helpful for you to retouch your portrait photos without having to hire photo editing services.

-Make The Image Flat Before You Start Editing
+Make the Image Flat Before You Start Editing

 Make sure to build a base before you apply any retouching.
 It is better to flatten your images so that you can process them easily.
 Adjust the exposure and color temperature to make your images flat.
 You should make the shadows a little flat and highlights a little dull.
 Also, your tonal range should match the mid-tones of the picture.
 These changes can make your images flat and dull thereby ensuring that you can easily employ various retouching techniques.